 A rebounding analysis of where the ball actually lands, and how to ensure your players are grabbing as many boards as possible.

 Remember watching players like Charles Barkley, Dennis Rodman, and Ben Wallace dominate the boards in the 90s and 00s?
-Of course you do, because you still bring up their names multiple times a season to your players, despite the fact most of your kids weren’t even alive when any of those guys were playing.
+Of course you do, because you still bring up their names multiple times a season to your players, despite the fact most of your athletes weren’t even alive when any of those guys were playing.
 But you don’t care.
 There was something about not just the way Rodman knew exactly where a ball was going the moment it left Steve Kerr’s fingertips, but also how Rodman could fight and worm his way precisely to the right spot on the floor.

-Where Does the Ball Go?
+Where Does the Ball Go on Rebounds?

 We all want rebounders like Rodman, but we’re just not sure how to teach a skill that’s so… random.